4. Notes and Scales

 Minor Scale - 2-1-2-2-1-2-2

-Unlike the Major scale, this scale sounds more muted and less vibrant.
-While the Major scale is often used for cheerful songs, the Minor scale is typically used for sadder songs.
+Unlike the Major scale, this scale sounds darker and less vibrant.
+Generally, the Major scale is used for cheerful songs, while the Minor scale is used for sadder songs.
 Although this is not always the case.
+The Major and Minor scales are the two most commonly used in current music.

 Blues scale - 3-2-1-1-3-2